-The Quality Assurance Manager will co-ordinate this audit and complete the report for the QA&P subgroup to approve before presenting the report at the CSAB Board meeting.
+The Quality Assurance Manager is responsible for co-ordinating this audit and completing the report for the QA&P subgroup to approve before presenting the report at the CSAB Board meeting.

 Agencies are also expected to report on progress of improvements to their safeguarding procedures during the previous 12 months.